joeshull/twosigma_kaggle/README.md

 #### Target Variable

 		returnsOpenNextMktres10(float64) - 10 day, market-residualized return.

+		In this competition, you must predict a signed confidence value, (-1, 1), which is multiplied by the market-adjusted return of a given assetCode over a ten day window.

+So the submission is confidence values for a binary target.

 Here's the breakdown on the "Up or Down" Movement for all ~10 years of training data.
 No class imbalance here.
 <img src="https://github.com/joeshull/twosigma_kaggle/blob/master/graphics/eda/screencap2.png"></img>